The 30 Best Museums In Holland (Suggested By Locals)

 Address: Prins Hendriklaan 50, 3583 EP Utrecht

 The Rietveld Schröder House is a magnificent house in Utrecht, built in 1924 by the Dutch architect Rietveld for Mrs. Schröder.
-The Rietveld-Schröder House is one of the ten UNESCO World Heritage sites in the Netherlands.
+The Rietveld-Schröder House is one of the Netherlands’ twelve UNESCO World Heritage sites.

 The house’s design is characterized by fluent transitions between the inside and outside and clean horizontal and vertical lines.
 The use of primary colors, white, grey, and black, is also characteristic of this architectural style and the Rietveld Schröder House.